“Soft and fluffy bake chocolate donuts with an easy chocolate glaze. A homemade recipe to satisfy your double chocolate doughnut fix!”

 Visual learner?
 Watch me make these baked chocolate doughnuts from start to finish!

-Ok, I’ve got to ask, do you spell it donut or doughnut??
-Anytime I write a post about doughnuts I feel conflicted.
-I spell it both ways and it’s so frustrating to me.
+Okay, I’ve got to ask: do you spell it ‘donut’ or ‘doughnut’?
+Anytime I write a post about doughnuts, I feel conflicted.
+I spell it both ways, and it’s so frustrating to me.
 Why must there be two ways to spell it???
-And for the love of all things holy why can’t I just pick one???
+And for the love of all things holy, why can’t I just pick one???

 baked chocolate donuts

-I don’t know what’s going on with me lately yall, but I’m really starting to prefer making baked doughnuts over cake and cupcakes.
+I don’t know what’s going on with me lately, y’all, but I’m really starting to prefer making baked doughnuts over cakes and cupcakes.
+Hello there, baked lemon doughnuts!

 I know.
 What the heezy, right?
 My apologies if I start to get a little donut crazy.

 Donuts are just plain fun to eat.
-Whether is the yeasty kind, old-fashioned cake kind, or these light and baked kind.
+Whether it is the yeasty kind, the old-fashioned cake kind, or the light and baked kind.

-But there is something about these baked chocolate donuts that take me back to my easy-bake oven days and I’m a sucker for any food that gives me feel-good, childhood nostalgia.
+But there is something about these baked chocolate donuts that takes me back to my Easy-Bake oven days, and I’m a sucker for any food that gives me feel-good, childhood nostalgia.

 baked chocolate donuts

-Ok so let’s talk about this chocolate on chocolate baked donut goodness.
-For starters, they are so easy to make!
+Ok, so let’s talk about this chocolate-on-chocolate baked donut goodness.
+To start, they are incredibly easy to make!
 They are basically just cake.
-I don’t care how you slice it or what you call.
-If it tastes like cake, has the same crumb as cake…then by golly it’s cake!
+I don’t care how you slice it or what you call it.
+If it tastes like cake and has the same crumb as cake, then by golly, it’s cake!

 I’m not complaining one bit!
-Honey these baked chocolate donuts give me my extra chocolatey cake fix like a boss with half the hassle!
+Honey, these baked chocolate donuts give me my extra chocolatey cake fix with half the hassle!
 And only 6 minutes to bake!!
-HA-LAY-LOU-YA! (now you see why I’ve been making these over cakes and cupcakes lately)
+HA-LAY-LOU-YA!
+(Now you see why I’ve been making these over cakes and cupcakes lately)

-They have the texture and flavor of a devils food cake and I guarantee if you put out a chocolate cake next to a platter of these baked chocolate doughnuts, the doughnuts will go first!
+They have the texture and flavor of a devil’s food cake, and I guarantee that if you put out a chocolate cake next to a platter of these baked chocolate doughnuts, the doughnuts will go first!
 Especially if you have kids around.

 baked chocolate donuts

 You’ll notice that these baked chocolate doughnuts are lightly sweetened if you taste one before adding the glaze.
-This is necessarily being that they are coated with an easy chocolate ganache and vanilla drizzle + any extra decorations you might want to add!
-They are made to be glazed so don’t skip it mkay.
+This is necessary because they are coated with an easy chocolate ganache and a vanilla drizzle, plus any extra decorations you might want to add.
+They are made to be glazed, so don’t skip it, mkay.

-We like to top these baked chocolate donuts mini chocolate chips and sprinkles.
-You can certainly get more adulty and go with nuts & salted caramel drizzle.
+We like to top these baked chocolate donuts with mini chocolate chips and sprinkles.
+You can certainly opt for a more adult option and choose nuts with a salted caramel drizzle.
 I’m dreaming of a German chocolate version, mercy!

 Happy baked donut making!